- As low as $288/Night

 - 6-person seating dining room

-- Super comfortable, modern, and bright 6-person seating living space with sizable windows
+- Super comfortable, modern, and bright 6-person seating living space with enormous windows

 - Front porch with tons of seating, table, and lined with ferns and fresh plants